Signatures of Jackiw-Rebbi resonance in the thermal conductance of topological Josephson junctions with magnetic islands: Conclusions

 We have analyzed the Andreev spectrum and the thermal conductance of a one edge Josephson junction of a 2D topological insulator hosting a magnetic island with one and two magnetic domains.
 We have shown that the Andreev spectrum, which defines the behavior of both the dc and ac Josephson current, is qualitative similar for these two configurations of islands.
 Instead, the behavior of the thermal conductance shows several features as a function of $\phi$ and the temperature $T$ that characterize the nature of the junction.
 We have analyzed in detail all these properties.
 Most of them can be understood as a consequence of a competition between the temperature-dependent superconducting gap $\Delta(T)$ below the superconducting critical temperature $T_C$ and the magnetic gap, which typically remains constant within this temperature range.

 A remarkable result is the fact that for configurations with two magnetic domains with different orientations, which host JR resonant modes, the thermal conductance decreases with the temperature, just above the superconducting critical temperature.
 This is a peculiar behavior that could be useful to identify the existence of these intriguing modes.
 So far, no experimental signatures of JR resonances have been reported and this signature in the thermal conductance can be useful to identify them.
+Notice that the Josephson current is not sensitive to the existence of this resonant state.
+The Josephson current is defined by the derivative of all the negative energies of the spectrum of the superconducting junction with respect to the phase bias, including the quasiparticle continuum and the subgap Andreev states.
+We have shown that the spectra for systems where the magnets have different orientations are similar.
+Furthermore, they are also similar to those without any magnet.
+These results rule out the Josephson current as an appropriate witness of the existence of a JR mode.
+More importantly, the peak in the transmission probability associated to the JR resonance develops when the superconducting gap closes, in which case there is no Josephson effect at all.
+Instead, the thermal conductance, being a non-equilibrium quantity, depends not only on the spectrum but also on the transmission properties of the system, irrespectively of the fact that the system is superconducting or not.
+The development of the JR resonance above $T_C$ generates a large transmission probability at low energies, which significantly affects the behavior of the thermal conductance.

 In the low-temperature regime, for $T<T_C$, the thermal conductance in the two-domain configuration shows interference patterns as a function of both the phase bias of the superconductors and the angle between the magnetic moments.
 This feature is particularly clear for islands where the magnetic and superconducting lengths are similar, $\xi_M \sim \xi_S$.